shababo/ether/README.md

 ## Quick Start

-Here's an example of how to build a data processing pipeline using Ether.
-This example shows how three independent classes can work together with minimal modification:
+This example shows how you can easily setup your existing code to work with Ether.
+This particular example is based on a simple data processing pipeline.

+### Decorating your

 ```python
 from ether import ether_pub, ether_sub, ether_start